Key Highlights

 -

-Accommodation Evidence: Here, you should show information on the accommodation you have arranged for the time you are there, which could be a hotel reservation or host invitation.
-Attach travel itinerary, transportation details and any planned activities if possible.
+Accommodation Evidence: Here, you should provide information about the accommodation you have arranged for your stay, such as a hotel reservation or a host invitation.
+Attach the travel itinerary, transportation details, and any planned activities, if possible.

 -